Information Elicitation for Bayesian Auctions: When Everything Is Known by Somebody

-Additive auctions here are again more difficult than unit-demand auctions, but still easier than the case when the knowledge graphs can be totally arbitrary.
-When $k\geq 1$, all distributions will be reported in our mechanism $\cM_{CSA}$.
-Thus no item is sold according to the second-price mechanism, and $\cM_{CSA}$'s outcome is the same as the $\beta$-Bundling mechanism of \cite{yao2015n} applied to the original Bayesian instance $\hat{\cI}$.

-To improve the approximation ratio when $k\geq 1$, following \cite{cai2016duality} we can divide the $\beta$-Bundling mechanism into the ``bundling part'' and the ``individual sale part''.
-The former is referred to as the {\em Bundle VCG} mechanism, denoted by $BVCG$; and the latter is the {\em Individual 1-Lookahead} mechanism, denoted by $\cM_{1LA}$, which sells each item separately using the 1-Lookahead mechanism of \cite{ronen2001approximating}.
-Mechanism $\cM_{1LA}$ can also be replaced by the {\it Individual Myerson} mechanism, denoted by $IM$, which sells each item separately using Myerson's mechanism.
+For additive auctions, to improve the approximation ratio when $k\geq 1$, following \cite{cai2016duality} we can divide the $\beta$-Bundling mechanism into the ``bundling part'' and the ``individual sale part''.
+The former is referred to as the {\em Bundle VCG} mechanism, denoted by $BVCG$; and the latter is the {\em individual 1-lookahead} mechanism, denoted by $\cM_{1LA}$, which sells each item separately using the 1-lookahead mechanism of \cite{ronen2001approximating}.
+Mechanism $\cM_{1LA}$ can also be replaced by the {\it individual Myerson} mechanism, denoted by $IM$, which sells each item separately using Myerson's mechanism.
 By choosing the mechanism that generates a higher expected revenue between $IM$ and $BVCG$, \cite{cai2016duality} provides a Bayesian mechanism that is an 8-approximation to $OPT$.

-For crowdsourced Bayesian auctions, we can easily ``crowdsource'' mechanism $BVCG$ following mechanism $\cM_{CSA}$.
-The resulting mechanism is denoted by $\cM_{CSBVCG}$ and defined in Appendix~\ref{app:known:additive} (Mechanism~\ref{alg:bvcg}).
-Moreover, we can easily ``crowdsource'' mechanism $IM$, similar to mechanism $\cM'_{CSUD}$.
-The resulting mechanism is denoted by $\cM_{CSIM}$ and also defined in the appendix.
-Because the seller does not know the prior $\cD$, he cannot compute the expected revenue of the two crowdsourced Bayesian mechanisms and choose the better one.
+We design corresponding information elicitation mechanisms separately for mechanisms $BVCG$ and $IM$.
+The resulting mechanisms are denoted by $\cM_{IEBVCG}$ and $\cM_{IEIM}$, which are defined in Appendix~\ref{app:known:additive}.
+Because the seller does not know the prior $\cD$, he cannot compute the expected revenue of the two information elicitation mechanisms and choose the better one.
 Instead, we let him choose between the two mechanisms randomly, according to a probability distribution depending on $k$.
+It is worth pointing out that when $k\geq 1$, mechanism $\cM_{IEBVCG}$ is able to recover {\em all} distributions in $\hat{\cI}$, thus its revenue equals the corresponding Bayesian revenue, which is lower-bounded in \cite{cai2016duality}.
+For $\cM_{IEIM}$, information elicitation is done by randomized partition depending on the value of $k$.